 Regardless of the struggles which are not reported, Abraham arose early to begin the longest journey of his life: "So Abraham rose early in the morning and saddled his donkey, and took two of his young men with him and Isaac his son; and he split wood for the burnt offering, and arose and went to the place of which God had told him (Genesis 22:3)".
 While Abraham was resigned to do God's will, Sarah is not informed of this test (at least so far as the Scriptures record).
 After a heart-breaking three-day journey the mountain of sacrifice was in view.
 At this point Abraham left his servants behind and went on alone with Isaac: And Abraham said to his young men, "Stay here with the donkey, and I and the lad will go yonder; and we will worship and return to you."
 And Abraham took the wood of the burnt offering and laid it on Isaac his son, and he took in his hand the fire and the knife.
 So the two of them walked on together (Genesis 22:5-6).
 These verses reflected a deep inner trust in God and His promises.
 The God Who had commanded the sacrifice of Isaac had also promised to produce a nation through him (17:15-19; 21:12).
-As the two went on alone climbing the mountain to the place of sacrifice, Isaac put a question to his father which must have broken his heart: "Behold, the fire and the wood, but where is the lamb for the burnt offering?"
-(Verse 7) The answer was painfully evident to Abraham, and yet there is in his answer not only a deliberate vagueness but also an element of hope: "God will provide for Himself the lamb for the burnt offering, my son" (verse 8).
+As the two went on alone climbing the mountain to the place of sacrifice, Isaac put a question to his father which must have broken his heart: "Behold, the fire and the wood, but where is the lamb for the burnt offering?" (verse 7).

+but also an element of hope: "God will provide for Himself the lamb for the burnt offering, my son" (verse 8).
 At every step Abraham must have hoped for some change of plans, some alternative course of action.
 The place was reached, the altar built, and the wood arranged.
 At last there was nothing left but to bind Isaac and place him upon the wood and plunge the knife into his heart.